-The boards, poles, and furnishings that were made from this wood were also plated with gold.
-The gold, as was observed in an earlier study, represents God and His glory.
+The boards, poles, and furnishings consisted of this particular wood and were also plated with gold.
+As observed in an earlier study, the gold represents God and His glory.
 In combination, we can see how Christ was both God and man.
-Our life application in accordance with this revelation is provided in Paul's first letter to Timothy.
+Our life application, following this revelation, is provided in Paul's first letter to Timothy.

 I write so that you may know how you ought to conduct yourself in the house of God, which is the church of the living God, the pillar and ground of the truth.
 And without controversy great is the mystery of godliness:

 Justified in the Spirit,